 Youngblood Brass Band flouts convention in an ecstatic, raucous, incendiary fashion, taking the form of a New Orleans brass band and morphing it into a punked-out hip-hop behemoth of groove and purpose.
 The ten-member ensemble, born in Madison, Wisconsin, has been unleashing their crash course in genre-bending worldwide since 1998.
-What other band can claim the honor of having their music spun by DJs like Questlove (The Roots), working with hip-hop luminaries like Talib Kweli, having their original compositions performed by student marching bands/jazz ensembles around the globe, and still not be out of place at a punk festival?
-What other band brings together the ostensibly disparate worlds of the trombone geek and the backpack B-Boy?
+What other band can claim the honor of having their music spun by DJs like Questlove (The Roots), working with hip-hop luminaries like Talib Kweli, having their original compositions performed by student marching bands/jazz ensembles around the globe, and still not be out of place at a dance-punk festival?

 YBB has headlined countless tours in the States and abroad, selling out dates in over 20 countries.
 Their festival résumé reads like a list of the heaviest music events in the world: Roskilde, Glastonbury, Lowlands, Pukkelpop, SXSW, CMJ, North Sea Jazz, WOMAD, ad infinitum.
 White-hot live shows secured the band’s status as an incredible group to witness, whether in an intimate club setting or in front of thousands on a festival stage.

 YBB’s debut album, Word On The Street (1998), set the tone for the years to come, and saw the band beginning to tour the states.
-The follow-up, Unlearn, was released independently in 2000, featuring collaborations with Talib Kweli (the underground smash “Ya’ll Stay Up”), Mike Ladd, DJ Skooly, and Frank Zappa vocalist Ike Willis.
-Attention garnered led to a signing with Ozone Music NYC, the revolutionary avant-hip-hop label that introduced the poetic talents of Saul Williams, Company Flow (El-P), Antipop Consortium, Mr. Lif, etc. The band's Ozone debut, 2003’s center:level:roar (which also spawned the now-standard brass band anthem ‘Brooklyn’) saw the band globetrotting to sold out audiences.
+The follow-up, Unlearn (2000), featured collaborations with Talib Kweli (the underground smash “Ya’ll Stay Up”), Mike Ladd, DJ Skooly, and Frank Zappa vocalist Ike Willis.
+Attention garnered led to a signing with Ozone Music NYC, the revolutionary avant-hip-hop label that introduced the poetic talents of Saul Williams, Company Flow (El-P), Antipop Consortium, Mr. Lif, etc. The band's Ozone debut, 2003’s center:level:roar (which also spawned the now-ubiquitous instrumental anthem ‘Brooklyn’) saw the band globetrotting to sold out audiences.

 Youngblood’s last full-length, Pax Volumi (2013), saw the band partnering with Tru Thoughts, the Brighton UK label that includes a roster ranging from deep soul (Alice Russell) to hip-hop (Ty) to straight-up New Orleans brass band (Hot 8), and the pairing couldn’t be more apt.
-The album captures the live intensity of the stage and explodes with beats and rhymes that bang right out of your speakers.
-It’s almost as if YBB spent the last 15 years getting ready to become THIS Youngblood Brass Band; as though everything in the past had led up to the creation of an album that defies classification, an album that couldn’t be made by any other group.
+The album captures the live intensity of the stage and explodes with beats and rhymes that bang right out of sound systems.
+It’s almost as if the group spent the last 15 years getting ready to become THIS Youngblood Brass Band; as though everything in the past had led up to the creation of an album that defies classification, an album that couldn’t be made by any other band.

-Road warriors to the end, on stages in the worldwide, the verdict has been issued: the band has never sounded so good.
-Whatever it is -- the roof-tearing shows, the educational aims, the small town roots, the no-smirks honesty, the fist-pumping anthems for cool kids and geeks alike -- Youngblood Brass Band has become an institution, one that demands to be seen and heard.
-(Rigorous dancing is also acceptable).
+Road warriors to the end, on stages worldwide, the verdict has been issued: the band has never sounded so good.
+Whatever it is: the roof-tearing shows, the educational aims, the small town roots, the no-smirks honesty, the fist-pumping anthems...
+Youngblood Brass Band has become an institution, one that demands to be seen and heard.
+Rigorous dancing is also acceptable.